Mohammad1745/cachifyjs/README.md

        preSync: true,
     }
     ```
 3. `postSync`: `CachifyJS` will try to get data from cache.
 If data not found, an immediate api call will be made.
-Otherwise,
+Otherwise, if  `syncTimeout` is present in
+    the config a single api call will be made according to the value.

-   it will make the api call and return the response according to the `syncTimeout` or `syncInterval` value.
-Data will be cached
+   If `syncInterval` is present in the config, `cachifyjs` will check make the api call and return the response according to the `syncInterval` value.

-   in both scenario.
+   Data will be cached in both scenarios.
     ```
     const cacheConfig = {
         key: `product/list?status=active`,